Object Permanence ADHD: Managing It In Adults and Children

 • Frequently losing items.
 12

-ADHD is intricate, and one may want to consider which life stage they are in as they experience different symptoms.
+ADHD is intricate, and one may want to consider which life stage they are in as they experience different ADHD symptoms.
 For example, forgetfulness is a common detriment to individuals with ADHD, but not to worry, the CareClinic is here to help.
-Care-Clinic is a mobile health app that provides users with an easy-to-use interface to track symptoms they are experiencing.
+Care-Clinic is a mobile health app that provides users with an easy-to-use interface to track and manage ADHD symptoms they are experiencing.
 The symptom tracker has a wide array of options, allowing you to select what affects you the most.
 Additionally, you will be able to log the severity, the time these symptoms occur, and the triggers.

 How Children, Teenagers, and Adults Affected

 How ADHD affects a child, teenager, and adult differs slightly but always leads to daily struggles.
 Children with ADHD obtain poorer grades because they are not able to concentrate in class.
-Additionally, lower self-esteem and emotional control difficulties are prevalent in children.8 This leads to behavioral problems such as the inability to make friends, leading to isolation and higher chances of depression compared to peers.8 When we become teenagers, school becomes more difficult and complex, and these symptoms can worsen.
+Additionally, lower self-esteem and emotional control difficulties are prevalent in children.8 This leads to behavioral problems such as the inability to make friends, leading to isolation and higher chances of depression compared to peers.8 When we become teenagers, school becomes more difficult and complex, and these ADHD symptoms can worsen.

 Since self-esteem is considerably lower, negative self-image and competency to complete tasks become very common.
-Teenagers with ADHD may also develop eating and body dysmorphia as a result.8, 9 As we grow into adults our responsibilities increase, and the symptoms persist with harsh consequences.
+Teenagers with ADHD may also develop eating and body dysmorphia as a result.8, 9 As we grow into adults our responsibilities increase, and the ADHD struggle persist with harsh consequences.
 Adults will have problems meeting deadlines, staying organized, and accepting criticism.
 8, 9 Research suggests adults with ADHD perform exceptionally poorly at work with a 66% increased risk of being laid off than typically developing individuals.10

 However, there are still issues with this concept when sensory cues are not present.
 For example, imagine you are baking cookies and want to quickly fold your laundry upstairs as the oven gets hot.
 The absence of sensory and visual cues, as well as the presence of new ones, can make individuals with neurodiversity, such as ADHD, forget about the cookies in the oven.
 Consequently, when the smoke detector goes off, the audio cue allows you to remember the cookies are in the oven.
-Individuals will understand these objects exist but will need constant sensory cues to prevent them from forgetting.
+Individuals will understand these objects exist but will need object constancy sensory cues to prevent them from forgetting.

 How does Object Permanence ADHD Develop?